real estate accounting services

 Have questions in mind?
 Find answers here...

 Real estate developers typically use accrual accounting to match income and expenses as they occur.
 Smaller projects may use cash accounting, recording transactions only when money changes hands.
-For long-term projects, developers choose between the percentage-of-completion method, recognizing revenue as work progresses, or the completed-contract method, recording revenue only when the project is finished.
+For long-term projects, developers choose between the percentage-of-completion(POC) method, recognizing revenue as work progresses, or they will use the completed-contract method, recording revenue only when the project is finished.

-Some of the key financial reports that real estate developers must review regularly include the balance sheet, the income statement, the cash flow statement and job cost reports.
+Some of the key real estate financial reports that developers must review regularly include the balance sheet, the income statement, the cash flow statement and job cost reports.

 Thousands of business owners trust Whiz to manage their account